 Brainstorm some situations that you might find yourself in and the likely interactions or vocabulary that will come up.
 Then use that as a jumping-off point for learning related vocabulary and sentence structures.

-Where a general course might have you writing an email to an imaginary pen pal you’ll never meet, you can choose to spend your valuable time on practicing what you know is going to be relevant to you.
+Where a general course might have you writing an email to an imaginary pen pal you’ll never meet, you can choose to spend your valuable time practicing what you know is going to be relevant to you.

 By thinking of targeted things to learn, you’ll find yourself advancing far, far faster than if you were just learning in a general fashion.